-Scope note: This property identifies the E21 Person, E74 Group or E40 Legal Body that was the owner of paintings from the Iveagh Bequest (E18) has current owner "English Heritage" (E40)
+Scope note: This property identifies the E21 Person, E74 Group or E40 Legal Body that was the owner of an instance of E18 Physical Thing at the time this property was recorded.

 P52 has current owner (is current owner of) is a shortcut for the more detailed path from E18 Physical Thing through P24 transferred title of (changed ownership through), E8 Acquisition, P22 transferred title to (acquired title through) to E39 Actor, if and only if this acquisition event is the most recent.